kalkuteminal/Animation-DNA/04-Glossary.md

 **Rendering** — is a conversion of vector data to a raster images.

+**Publishing** — is a process of entering particular information to FTrack database with a help of [FTrack Python API](http://ftrack.rtd.ftrack.com/en/3.3.1/developing/index.html).

 **Shot** — is a part of a film between two cuts.

 **Story reel** — is a rough movie version in form of storyboard pictures with sound.